 - Funding for a hydrogen bus pilot scheme

 - Enhanced programme of active and sustainable travel.

 What travel alternatives are available?

-Walking, cycling, e-scooters or public transport could be an option.
+Walking, cycling or public transport could be an option.
 Check out our sustainable travel pages for travel guides and more information.